 When you’re dealing with someone’s estate, it helps to know what probate is likely to cost before you start.
 The answer depends mainly on two things: whether you use a solicitor, and how complex the estate is.
 For straightforward estates, the only unavoidable cost is the £300 court application fee.
 For complex ones, professional fees can run to tens of thousands of pounds.

-This guide covers everything you need to budget for: the fixed court fee, what solicitors typically charge and why the range is so wide, when doing it yourself makes sense, and how inheritance tax fits into the picture.
-It covers England and Wales only.
-For a step-by-step walkthrough of the application itself, see our guide to how to apply for probate.
+This guide covers everything you need to budget for: the fixed court fee, what solicitors typically charge and why the range is so wide, hidden costs that catch families off guard, when doing it yourself makes sense, and how inheritance tax fits into the picture.
+It covers England and Wales; Scotland and Northern Ireland have different processes, with brief notes at the end.
+For a step-by-step walkthrough of the application, see our guide to how to apply for probate.

 At a glance: what probate costs